THE POLISH EDUCATION SYSTEM IN BRIEF

 Compulsory education

-Full-time compulsory education lasts for 9 years.
-It comprises the last year of pre-school education and 8 years of primary school education.
+Full-time compulsory education lasts for 12 years.
+It comprises the last year of pre-school education, 8 years of primary school education and 3 years of post-primary (secondary) education, up to the age of 18.

-In the Polish educational legislation full-time compulsory schooling and part-time compulsory education are defined as follows:
+In the Polish educational legislation full-time compulsory schooling and full-time compulsory education are defined as follows:

 - Full-time compulsory schooling